guiyep/react-select-virtualized/README.md

 - useCallback every where.
 DONE
 - move fast options to group.
 DONE
 - fix minimum input search on grouped component.
+DONE
 - upgrade alpha version.
 - review all the TODOs.
+DONE
 - review support to all the react-select props.
-Should all work but multival.
+Should all work but multi-val.
+- filtering data on infinite loader, performance degradation start after 30000 elements we need to filter only first batch size so we don't see any
   <----- FIRST RELEASE ---->
-- try filtering data on infinite loader
 - add multi value support
 - add testing so we do not only relay on storybook
 - remove react-hover-observer and do it ourselves so we do not have one more peer dep.
 Leave this till the end.

 ## React-select Issues

-- cacheOptions do not work with async select and grouped options.
+- cacheOptions do not work with async select and grouped options. we will need to relay on filtering on infinite loader.

 ## Usage